 2.3 Individuals should neither gain nor lose personally as a result of incurring expenses on behalf of The Salvation Army.

-2.4 Original receipts from suppliers must support all expense reimbursements, except when allowances are paid on a per diem basis.
-When expenses are charged to a credit card, both the credit card slip and the detailed receipt listing the items purchased should be submitted.
+2.4 Scanned copies of receipts from suppliers must support all expense reimbursements, except when allowances are paid on a per diem basis.
+When expenses are charged to a credit card, both the scanned credit card slip and the detailed receipt listing the items purchased must be submitted.
+For audit purposes all original receipts are to be retained for a period of 12 months after a claim has been submitted.
+Code only items on a receipt must be explained in writing for the benefit of the approver.

-2.5 All expense claims should be submitted for reimbursement on a timely basis.
+2.5 All expense claims including corporate credit card claims should be submitted for reimbursement on a timely basis.
 Expense claims submitted more than six months after the expenses have been incurred are not eligible for reimbursement.

-2.6 Officers and employees who incur business expenditures on a frequent basis will be provided with a corporate credit card.
+2.6 Officers and employees who incur business expenditures on a frequent basis will be provided with a corporate credit card (Refer to TFM 0805 for detailed guidelines ).
 When a corporate credit card has been provided, no expenses may be reimbursed that have been charged to a personal credit card, other than in exceptional circumstances This ensures that the Army realizes the maximum benefit available from corporate credit facilities, and allows for ease of analysis and reporting of business expenditures.
+Corporate credit cards can only be used by those to whom the card has been issued.

 2.7 Individuals who have not been provided with a corporate card may obtain reimbursement for business-related expenditures occasionally charged to a personal credit card.